baspeirs/README-Generator/assets/README.md

-# Dungeon Buddy
+# README.md Generator
 ![GitHub license](https://img.shields.io/badge/license-None-blue.svg)

-Check out the repo [here](https://baspeirs.github.io/DungeonBuddy/)!
+Check out the repo [here](https://github.com/baspeirs/homework9)!

-This application will help you with your everyday D&D needs.
-You can simulate dice rolls, randomly generate a character, and you can apply ability scores to your new character!
+This application will aske you a few questions about your GitHub information and Project information then use the information you provided to generate a README.md file

 ## Table of Contents
 * [License](#license)